CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 The script requires being run by a database superuser by default since it must be able to run a scan on every table.
 If you'd like to not run it as a superuser, you will have to create a new role that has read permissions on all tables in all schemas that are to be monitored for bloat.
 You can then change the user in the connection string option to the script.

+##### Blackbox Exporter

+The configuration file for the blackbox_exporter provided by pgMonitor (`/etc/blackbox_exporter/crunchy-blackbox.yml`) provides a probe for monitoring any ivp4 tcp port status.
+The actual target and port being monitored is controlled via the Prometheus target configuration system.
+Please see the pgMonitor Prometheus documentation for further details.
+If any additional blackbox probes are desired, please see the upstream documentation.

 ##### PGBouncer

 In order to monitor pgbouncer with pgMonitor, the pgbouncer_fdw maintained by CrunchyData is required.
 Please see its repository for full installation instructions.
 A package for this is available for Crunchy customers.